austinmatthewsanchez/DH150-AUSTINSANCHEZ/assignment07/README.md

 ![Accessibility](/Bar.png)

 ### Interactive Prototype
 > [Here](https://www.figma.com/file/v4XBxU0OnMuxDPKhB7irSn/WSJ-Prototype?node-id=50%3A590) is a link to my full interactive prototype in Figma.

-I've also detailed the user flows for my three usage scenarios.
+>I've also detailed the user flows that have been prototyped for my three usage scenarios.
+Since news applications are very fluid with many options to choose on any given screen, I've listed the actions that have been prototyped in the Figma document.

 ##### Task #1: Use Home Page Navigation Bar
 1. Select or slide to "Politics" tab